Carleman estimates for a magnetohydrodynamics system and application to inverse source problems: Acknowledgments

-The first author thanks the Leading Graduate Course for Frontiers of Mathematical Sciences and Physics (FMSP, The University of Tokyo).
-This work was supported by A3 Foresight Program "Modeling and Computation of Applied Inverse Problems", Japan Society of the Promotion of Science (JSPS).
-The second author is supported by Grant-in-Aid for Scientific Research (S) 15H05740, JSPS.
+The first author thanks the Leading Graduate Course for Frontiers of Mathematical Sciences and Physics (FMSP, The University of Tokyo), and was supported by Grant-in-Aid for JSPS Fellows 20F20319 of Japan Society for the Promotion of Science (JSPS).
+The second author was supported by Grant-in-Aid for Scientific Research (A) 20H00117 of JSPS, the National Natural Science Foundation of China (Nos.
+11771270, 91730303) and the RUDN University Strategic Academic Leadership Program.